CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/upgrade-guides/upgrade-cortex/2025.1-to-2025.3/multiple-server-with-ha/upgrade/upgrade-application-and-loadbalancer-servers.md

 This guide describes how to upgrade the Application Servers and Load Balancer Server from 2025.1 to 2025.3.
 Please ensure that the [Pre-Upgrade][PreUpgrade] steps have been completed before starting this upgrade.

+{{% alert title="Warning" color="warning" %}}
+Due to breaking changes required for upgrading RabbitMQ from version 3 to version 4 the Application Servers need to be reinstalled rather than upgraded.
+As a result packages will need to be republished and Configuration Portal data will need to be backed up and restored.
+Other data stored in Reliable Collections (e.g., data storage collections and semaphores) will be lost.
+{{% /alert %}}

 ## Configure Upgrade Script

 1. In the `Cortex Innovation 2025.3 - App Server Install Scripts\Upgrade Application Server` folder, locate the `Cortex.Innovation.Upgrade.ps1` script and open it with a text editor.